-Starting in 2018, USAbat bat standards comes into effect.
+Starting in 2018, USAbat bat standards are required in several leagues.
 This standard replaces the 1.15 BPF 2 1/4 youth barrel bat.
-This new standard dampens the pop of bats to perform more like BBCOR.
-However, barrels on USAbats will be allowed a wider diameter.
-This change, as well as the age change in Little League, creates possibly the biggest adjustment in amateur baseball ever.
+The new USAbat standard dampens the pop of bats to perform more like BBCOR.
+However, barrels on USAbats will be allowed a wider diameter (up from 2 1/4 to 2 5/8).
+This change, as well as the age change in Little League, creates the biggest bat adjustment in amateur baseball ever.

 USAbat League Effects

 The following chart shows the differences in bat standard from 2017 to 2018 by league.

 Easton, without surprise, offers the largest selection of USAbats in 2018.
 They have released a full line of drops and price points to fit every player.
 See the Easton USAbat performance lineup here.

 This is not surprising considering they had the largest share of youth baseball in the 2 1/4 space.
 We fully expect them to continue their dominance.

 Axe is making a serious play in the 2 5/8 USAbat space.
 They delivered 3 bats at release that should include 4 by the time the season rolls around.